 Unified as Sage Intacct, the two groups aim to build out Sage’s cloud financial management offerings.
 In a recent article, Sage CEO Stephen Kelly was quoted, “The acquisition of Intacct supports our ambitions for accelerating growth by winning new customers at scale and builds on our other cloud-first acquisitions, strengthening the Sage Business Cloud.”
 In the same article, CEO Rob Reid remarked, “We are excited to become part of Sage because we are relentlessly focused on the same goal – to deliver the most innovative cloud solutions for our customers,” Intacct CEO Rob Reid added.
 “Intacct is growing rapidly in our market, and we are proud to be a recognized customer satisfaction leader across midsize, large, and global enterprise businesses.
 By combining our strengths with those of Sage, we can jointly accelerate success for our customers.”

-She added, “I do believe their message that this is only going to help us advance our cause across the world, and that’s what SAGE is excellent at doing.
+Our co-founder added, “I do believe their message that this is only going to help us advance our cause across the world, and that’s what SAGE is excellent at doing.
 If the two can come together and make it work and not lose the uniqueness from Intacct, I can see it working very nicely.
 Having it structured this way and staying committed to what they’re saying while remaining consistent over time will be compelling for deploying new improvements and inventory, improvements in other areas where Intacct was lacking, and getting a shared porch service center.
 With Intacct, Sage now has access to the top developers and programmers in the world.”

-Dixie thinks that Sage will continue using its current software for the smaller-end client and put the resources to develop Intacct for the small to medium-sized business space.
+Our co-founder thinks that Sage will continue using its current software for the smaller-end client and put the resources to develop Intacct for the small to medium-sized business space.
 Sage doesn’t have a product to work there.
 So, over a few years, they’ll create those programs.

 “It seems like the intention all along was to take Intacct and make it better.
 And that Sage behemoth, who was so far behind, actually sees and respects the beauty of what Intacct built over the last 15 years.
 I think they only want to enhance Intacct and give them the tools to do it.”